flownative/action-docker-build/README.md

 - `image_tag`: The tag of the Docker image, which was built and pushed
 - `git_tag`: The tag of the Git commit, which was discovered during the process

+## Docker image labels

+This action automatically sets a couple of labels in the built Docker image.
+This metadata may help you and others identifying the state of source code used at build time.

+The following labels are set:

+- `org.label-schema.version`: set to the image tag
+- `org.label-schema.build-date`: set to the current date and time during the build
+- `org.label-schema.vcs-url`: set to to the Git repository URL
+- `org.label-schema.vcs-ref`: set to the SHA of the current Git commit

+Hint: You can review the image labels by running `docker inspect`.

 ## Dynamic build arguments

 If the following file is present as `.github/workflows/build-env.sh`, its exported environment environment variables